1. Determine the type of job you want

 2. Create a resume

 Your resume will be your best friend in your job search.
 It is the number one tool you have at your disposal to land your dream job.
-With this face in mind, your resume deserves a substantial amount of time and effort.
+With this fact in mind, your resume deserves a substantial amount of time and effort.
 If you have a solid resume, clean it up.
 If you already have a resume but don’t love it, start over.

 Before you begin writing your resume, make sure to choose the correct resume format.
 There are three main resume formats: chronological, functional and hybrid (a combination of the first two).
-The resume format you choose will determine what aspects of you and your experience stand out the most to the hiring manger.
+The resume format you choose will determine what aspects of you and your experience stand out the most to the hiring manager.
 For example, someone with relevant work experience and a strong education will most likely want to use a chronological format because it highlights those points.
 If you are changing career fields, it is possible that a functional or hybrid resume will work best because they put less emphasis on experience and more emphasis on skills.

 Online applications go through resume screeners (also called applicant tracking systems) have created a need for precise resumes.
 A basic resume includes contact information, education, work experience and skills (not necessarily in that order).
 But applicant tracking systems (ATS) call for a more thorough resume writing process.
 ATS scan applicant’s resumes and put all of the information into a candidate profile.
 From there, hiring managers can search the database by keyword, location, education and more.
 If your resume is missing certain keywords or other searchable information, there is a good chance it will never be seen by the hiring manager.